The Supports Waiver is for adults age 21 or older who have a developmental disability.

 The goal of this Waiver is to create meaningful opportunities for your family member.
 This includes helping them get a job and get more involved in their community.

 Please note: The waiver system has recently changed!
+You will still hear about the 4 different waivers, but they will soon be integrated into one.
 Please call your OCDD office for more information!

 See below for some of the services that this waiver may cover.
 But understand that there is a new system and it should cover just the services that each person really needs.